Chinese State Broadcaster Showing Anti-U.S. War Movies Amid Trade Conflict

 “The battle of Shangganling has become a symbol of Chinese selfless patriotic sacrifice and heroism as well as propaganda about defeating U.S. imperialism.
 In Beijing’s account, the battle marked a watershed for the entire war and forced then-U.S. president Harry Truman to concede and agree on a ceasefire deal signed in Panmunjom in 1953,” according to Asia Times.

-The Korean War is the only time when Chinese and American military forces came head to head.
+The Korean War was the only time when Chinese and American military forces came head to head.
 General Mao had dispatched thousands of soldiers to aid North Korea as he was afraid that communist China might fall if the U.S. were successful in subduing the North Koreans.
 The success in keeping North Korea a communist state is seen by Beijing as a symbol of Chinese power and is often used to build up hyper-nationalism among the public.

 “Shangganling and other old films about Korean War are rerun in China’s TV stations.
 Chinese troops’ win in the 1952 Battle of Shangganling boosted China’s position in negotiations with the U.S. Enlightenment from this film to Chinese: there’s no equal negotiation without fighting,” Hu Xijin, editor of the state-owned tabloid Global Times, said in a tweet.